ParisNeo/lollms-webui/docs/tutorials/noobs_tutorial.md

 6. Note: In the release version, it will be possible to change the database path directly from the UI.

 ## Conclusion
 Congratulations!
-You have learned how to install and use GPT4ALL WebUI effectively.
+You have learned how to install and use LOLLMS WebUI effectively.
 Experiment with different bindings, models, and personalities to find the best fit for your needs.
 Remember to report any bugs or issues you encounter, as this project is developed by volunteers in their free time.
 Please support the project by liking, subscribing, and sharing this video to help it reach more people.

 See you in the next tutorial!